• Skip to primary navigation

 How to Use Teacher Editions in Your Homeschool

 Like many of you, I am in the process of figuring out my homeschool curriculum order for our next school year.
-I’m trying to decide what Distance Learning subjects and textbook kits we want to order, what textbooks and teacher’s materials we can reuse from older children, and what “extras” we need.
+I’m trying to decide what Online Learning subjects and textbook kits we want to order, what textbooks and teacher’s materials we can reuse from older children, and what “extras” we need.
 But there’s something that’s definitely going in my order—the teacher editions for any subjects that I plan to teach myself.

 I don’t buy printed teacher editions for every subject.
-My children use Distance Learning Online for many of their subjects, so I have access to the digital teacher editions for those courses if I ever need them.
+My children use Online Learning for many of their subjects, so I have access to the digital teacher editions for those courses if I ever need them.
 But I teach Reading 3 to my second daughter and Focus on Fives to my third daughter.
 I have found the teacher editions for those courses to be invaluable.

 Let me walk you through my Reading 3 Teacher Edition to show you why I love it so much.